jcorporation/myMPD/docs/references/pictures.md

 - webp, png, jpg, jpeg, svg, avif

+## Custom placeholder images

+You can add custom placeholder images for streams and not available albumart.

+- `/var/lib/mympd/pics/thumbs/coverimage-notavailable.webp`
+- `/var/lib/mympd/pics/thumbs/coverimage-stream.webp`

+You can use every supported file extension.

 ## Covercache

 myMPD caches covers in the folder `/var/cache/mympd/covercache`.
 Files in this folder can be safely deleted. myMPD housekeeps the covercache on startup and each day.